-This annual report marks the twenty-seventh year of operations of the International Air Services Commission (the Commission).
+This annual report marks the twenty-ninth year of operations of the International Air Services Commission (the Commission) and was without doubt the most difficult year for aviation in the Commission's history.
 It is my pleasure to provide an overview of the activities of the Commission for the last 12 months.